 Visit Oxford Natural History Museum/Pitt Rivers

-The Oxford Natural History Museum is one of the top 10 things to don in Oxford, even though the Museum is further away from most of the sites in the city centre, so be prepared to walk a good 10 -15 minutes to get to the museum.
+Visiting the Oxford Natural History Museum is one of the top 10 things to don in Oxford, even though the Museum is further away from most of the sites in the city centre, so be prepared to walk a good 10 -15 minutes to get to the museum.
 Even thought it's further away from most of the things to do in Oxford, I would still visit.
 The museum is beautiful with a superb collection of zoological and geological specimens, including fossils, stuffed animals, skeletons.

 Oxford Natural History Museum is perhaps most famous for its dodo specimen, which comes all the way from the extinct bird’s home, the island of Mauritius in the Indian Ocean.
 The museum is said to have inspired several of Lewis Carroll’s characters in Alice in Wonderland.
 This is also one of the fun things to do in Oxford if you have kids.